Designing and Placing Silkscreen on your PCB with Altium Designer

-Silkscreen refers to a set of labels that are printed on the surface layer of a circuit board.
+Silkscreen refers to a set of labels that are printed on the surface layers of a circuit board.
 Silkscreen includes each reference designator for your components, identifiers, company logos, switch settings, test points, part numbers, and any other information that an assembler needs to ensure they place the correct components in the correct locations.
-Silkscreen can also contain component outlines or points that are used to indicate the correct orientation of DIP packages or ICs that are mounted on BGAs.
+Silkscreen can also be useful for testing as a designer can put important safety notes, polarity indicators, or other information needed to quickly understand how a PCB operates.

 Fabrication and Assembly Instructions